Vancouver Island and Coast Economic Region

 Unemployment Rate Trends

-The unemployment rate was 5.2% in November 2024, down 0.1 percentage points from October.
-Compared to November last year (5.1%), the rate has increased by 0.1 percentage points.
+The unemployment rate was 5.1% in September 2025, down 1.9 percentage points from August.
+Compared to September last year (5.9%), the rate has decreased by 0.8 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (0.30) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.50) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns